avolent/stake-tools/README.md

 ## Setup

 Set your stake token environment variable by running `export STAKE_TOKEN=XXXXXXX` this can be retrieved by going to stake, clicking on watchlist, going to developer tools > Network > Watchlist api request > Headers and looking for `stake-session-token:`
+Run `make local` to install requires and enter pyenv, then `make run` to run the script.

 ## Make Commands

 `make local` - Installs requirements and enter python shell.
 `make requirements` - Install requirements.
+`make run`